gkjpettet/MarkdownKit/README.md

 ## Which MarkdownKit Module?

 Your purchase actually includes two `MarkdownKit` modules.
 One uses the Xojo `String` datatype, the other uses `Text`.
-The module found in the test suite project in the  `Desktop and Web` folder uses `String` and the module in the iOS project uses `Text`.
+The module found in the test suite project in the `src/Test Suite (String Version)`) folder uses the `String` datatype and the module in the `src/Test Suite (Text Version)` uses the `Text` datatype.
+The iOS project also uses the `Text` datatype-based version of the module.
 Since Xojo's iOS framework does not support the `String` datatype I originally wrote `MarkdownKit` using `Text`.
 Whilst this worked fine on iOS and macOS, there are inherent issues with Xojo's implementation of the `Text` datatype on Windows and Linux.
 In short, the performance is poor.
 Therefore, I decided to port the module to use the `String` datatype.

 You are free to use whichever module you like (they are both CommonMark compliant).
 I would recommend using the `String` based version whenever possible (i.e: in all non-iOS projects) as it is much faster.
 The `Text` datatype has already been deprecated by Xojo and I'm hopeful that they will add `String` support to iOS soon.

 ## Quick Start

-1. For non-iOS projects, open the `MarkdownKit.xojo_project` file in the IDE (found in the `src/Desktop and Web` folder).
+1. For non-iOS projects, open the `MarkdownKit.xojo_project` file in the IDE (use either `src/Test Suite (String Version)` or `src/Test Suite (String Version)`).
 For iOS projects open the `iOS Demo.xojo_project` file in `src/iOS`.
 Copy the `MarkdownKit` module from the navigator and paste it into your own project.
 2. Convert Markdown source to HTML with the `MarkdownKit.ToHTML()` method:

 ```xojo